Ximi1970/spksrc-ximi/README.rst

 ^^^^^^^^^^^^^^^^^

 * You cloned the repository
-* Setup spkrc for de default version DSM 5.0 Beta
+* Setup spkrc for de default version DSM 5.0
 * Went into the directory of the SPK for transmission
 * Started building the SPK for the architecture 88f6281